Skip to main content

 A typical bucket read permission looks like ALLOW storage:buckets:read;.
 Adding this permission grants access to all the buckets.
 Note that you need table permissions in addition to this to access Grail data.
 Without proper table permissions, it will still not be accessible.

-Bucket permissions can also be conditional depending on what buckets are needed to be made accessible.
-The following conditional permission provides access to buckets with the name default_logs and default_metrics.
+Bucket permissions can also be conditional, depending on which buckets need to be made accessible.
+The following conditional permission give access to buckets with the names default_logs and default_metrics.

 ALLOW storage:buckets:read WHERE storage:bucket-name IN ("default_logs", "default_metrics");

-Currently, =, IN, STARTSWITH operators are supported in conditions.
+Currently, the =, IN, STARTSWITH, !=, NOT IN, NOT STARTSWITH operators are supported in conditions.

 ALLOW storage:metrics:read;, ALLOW storage:logs:read;, ALLOW storage:events:read;, ALLOW storage:system:read;, etc.